+Despite being close to the Colosseum, the Baths of Caracalla are often overlooked.
+As all local ruins can hardly disappoint, this ancient Roman spa will go beyond your expectations.
 You do need to go a bit further, walk past the Foro Romano and the Arch of Constantine heading towards the Palatine Hill and the Circus Maximus, but I can guarantee your extra walk will be totally worth it.

 The complex of the Baths of Caracalla is huge and so well preserved that it’s easy to imagine how they were in their heyday and picture sauna lovers debating, sweating and sprucing themselves up.
-Apart from the wide gardens, there are also big chunks of the original mosaic floor, columns and the figures and statues used as decorations, different areas each with their own purposes, such as the gym, changing rooms, shops, libraries and pools to please some 6,000 spa-goers.
+Apart from the wide gardens, there are also big chunks of the original mosaic floor, columns, and the figures and statues used as decorations, different areas each with their own purposes, such as the gym, changing rooms, shops, libraries, and pools to please some 6,000 spa-goers.

-The original baths were beautifully decorated, obviously, typical of Roman style, with hundreds between statues, paintings and mosaics.
+The original baths were beautifully decorated, obviously, typical of the Roman style, with hundreds of statues, paintings, and mosaics.
 As it happens with art masterpieces, the more beautiful the more looted and removed from their original context, so at the Museo Nazionale of Naples you can find some sculptures from the Baths, in Piazza Santa Trinità in Florence you can see a huge column from the natatio (pool that apparently was of Olympic size), while in Rome’s Piazza Farnese you will find the two gorgeous basins in grey granite from the original frigidarium now employed as fountains.

 A typical spa day started at the gym, then the sauna to get ready for the proper treatment that consisted in the calidarium, a warm room heated by an efficient heating system of hot air under the floor (oh, did you think we invented this only recently?), the tepidarium, to start bringing body’s temperatures down, and the frigidarium, the cool room to get all firm and toned with cold water pools and a play of waterfalls.
-This hall, frigidarium, was so beautiful that reminded of the structure of a basilica, and its style inspired in fact many buildings afterward, such as Diocleziano Baths and Massenzio Basilica.
+This hall, frigidarium, was so beautiful that reminded me of the structure of a basilica, and its style inspired in fact many buildings afterwards, such as Diocleziano Baths and Massenzio Basilica.

 Underneath the whole complex, chariots went back and forth carrying wood to be burnt in the ovens linked to the heating and lies an impressive water system that shows Romans’ incredible hydraulic expertise.